 In 2012, the ILC determined that to get a better understanding of the challenges and impact the FAP had on tribes, it was necessary to undertake a study.
 To that end, the ILC developed and conducted the most recent comprehensive survey of unrecognized tribes to-date.
 The survey asked for information on membership, state and federal recognition status and challenges faced in obtaining recognition, and financial resources and needs.
 The survey was sent to 350 tribes across the nation.

 In 2014, The ILC hosted a (first of its kind) two-day conference focusing solely on non-recognized tribes.
 With 160 speakers and attendees present, the conference brought together tribal leadership and members, consultants who have assisted unrecognized tribes in establishing and exercising rights, and other interested people to discuss challenges faced by unrecognized tribes.
 Attendees also participated in sessions that focused on identifying obstacles and proposing solutions to the then-current recognition framework.
-To learn more about the conference, view a list of speakers and to access the materials provided, click here to visit the conference page.

 At the same time, the U.S. Department of the Interior announced its proposal for new regulations in an effort to improve the federal recognition process.
 On July 1, 2015, new regulations were issued by the Department (25 CFR 83.21-22).
 To learn more about the Office of Federal Acknowledgment, including a list of currently pending petitions and decisions, click here.